 Team Jane emphasise the value of our 21st Century Family Survival Guide because this report has become necessary as adults now required to give evidence to a Royal Commission about abuse what happened to them decades ago.

 Our concern is that no one listened to them.
 Now they still have trouble to convince people of their accusation.
 Defence lawyers will rely on the passage of time and the report hopes to explain the value of each accuser's memory.
 There is also the possibility of false memories being present.
 We think that in this modern world that it is absolutely necessary for us to really communicate with our children.
 It is also important for professionals to be vigilant.
 Teachers see our children more than some parents and they can detect many things about a child such as poverty and are acutely aware when the child is depressed, or stressed.
 Medical practitioners look at patients with a great deal of experience.
-When a parent is describing symptoms of their child the doctor is looking at the child.
+When a parent is describing symptoms of their child the doctor is also looking at potential child abuse.
 It's important that such observations are reported.